mostafagamal321/CSV-ETL-tool/README.md

 - `prettytable` (for clean terminal tables)
 - - `pytest` (for testing the functions)

-Install PrettyTable if you don’t have it already:
+Install PrettyTable & pytest if you don’t have it already:

 ```bash
 pip install prettytable